Cantera/cantera/CONTRIBUTING.md

 * For any new code, do *not* use the `doublereal` and `integer` typedefs for the basic types `double` and `int`, but also do not go out of your way to change uses of these in otherwise unmodified code.
+* Initialize member variables with their declarations, when possible, rather than using constructor-based initialization.

 ## Python